 - Use soap and water to wash hands whenever available.

-- In the car I keep a spray bottle of a water & soap solution along with some wash cloths so in a pinch we can spray our hands with the solution and dry with wash cloths.
-You could stash a roll of paper towel instead but washable clothes are more eco-friendly.
+- Keep baby wipes or a spray bottle of a water & soap solution along with some wash cloths or paper towels in the car so in a pinch you can spray our hands with the solution and dry with paper towel.

 - There are more natural versions of hand sanitizers available like the Thieves Hand Sanitizer from Young Living.